 The kitchen is equipped with all necessary appliances, including a hob, microwave, kettle and toaster.
 Students should supply their own cutlery, crockery and cookware.

-It should be noted that Ashfield is equipped with induction hobs, and as such, will require induction pans.
+It should be noted that Ashfield and the Village Residences are equipped with induction hobs, and as such, will require induction pans.